nahueldsanchez/pwn2win_ctf_federated_sophia_writeup/Readme.md

 * _detail

-Once I was playing with the code I thought: _"Why I just simply can't send a malicious pickle serialized object and that's it?_
+Once I was playing with the code I thought: _"Why I can't I just simply send a malicious pickle serialized object and that's it?_

-_Answer is that all objects sent in Pysyft have some "pre processing" done before being sent.
+_Answer: all objects sent in `Pysyft` have some "pre processing" done before being sent.
 (If you are reviewing the code you already know that).
-This processing goes, more or less, like this: (This is based on the comments in _serde/msgpack/serde.py_):_
+This processing goes, more or less, like this: (This is based on the comments in `_serde/msgpack/serde.py_`):_

-1) Simplification: Some objects can be difficult to serialize.
-This step prevents problems with that
+1) **Simplification**: Some objects can be difficult to serialize.
+This step prevents problems with that.
-2) Serialization: Once the objects are simplificated.
-They can be serialized
+2) **Serialization**: Once the objects are simplificated, they can be serialized.
-3) Compression: With the objects already serialized the resulting stream is compressed
+3) **Compression**: With the objects already serialized the resulting stream is compressed.

-Function *_detail* will determine the object's type and call the appropiate deserializer.
+Function *`_detail`* will determine the object's type and call the appropiate deserializer.
 In other words, _detail reverses the work done by "\_simplify_".

-**For our purposes this step is critical.
+:zap: **For our purposes this step is critical.
 As we need the invocation of the vulnerable deserializer.
-Based on the information provided in the report we know that the bug is related with Tensor objects.**
+Based on the information provided in the report we know that the bug is related to Tensor objects.**

 Continuing with the example, remember that I've executed the code provided by the organizers and I'm debuggig the server receiving it.
-If we analyze it, we can quickly understand that a Tensor object is being sent.
+If we analyze it, we can quickly understand that a `Tensor object` is being sent.

-On the server side after all the previous steps we arrive at function _"\_detail_torch_tensor"_ (torch_serde.py#161) that calls _"\_deserialize_tensor_".
+On the server side —after all the previous steps— we arrive at function _"\_detail_torch_tensor"_ (torch_serde.py#161) that calls _"\_deserialize_tensor_".
 This function will determine which de-serialization strategy has to be used to properly deserialize the object.
 That decision is made based on data passed by the client (or as we'll see, the attacker).

-Next step is calling _"\_torch_tensor_deserializer_" (the deserializator chose by the previous function) which will call _torch.load_ (stay with me, we are a few steps from the end). _load_ method calls _"\_legacy_load(_". **FINALLY** at line 708 inside function _"\_legacy_load"_ we can spot the problem: **pickle_module.load(<attacker_controlled_input>)**.
+Next step is calling _"\_torch_tensor_deserializer_" (the deserializator chosen by the previous function) which will call `_torch.load_` (stay with me, we are a few steps from the end). `_load_` method calls _"\_legacy_load(_". **FINALLY** at `line 708` inside function _"\_legacy_load"_ we can spot the problem: **pickle_module.load(<attacker_controlled_input>)**.

 Writing the exploit
 -------------------

-After identifying the bug I've decided to write an exploit for it.
+After identifying the bug I decided to write an exploit for it.
 My first step was to reproduce the steps explained in the vulnerability report.

 ### First Proof of Concept

 I had some issues with this approach at the beggining (for me the explanation wasn't obvious) but at the end I got it working following these steps:

 1) Add the following to file _<your_virtualenv_path>/lib/python3.7/site-packages/torch/serialization.py_ at the beggining of _save_ function (for me was line 331).
-(Code was copied from bug report)
+(Code was copied from the bug report)

 ```Python
 rs = ReverseShell()